MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ne-acxpin-acx_pin_qualifier.md

 ### -field AcxPinQualifierBridgeA

 Indicates composite support only.
-Streaming pin side.
+This pin is a bridge to another circuit on the streaming pin direction.
+This pin binds with AcxPinQualifierBridgeB pin type.

 ### -field AcxPinQualifierBridgeB

 Indicates composite support only.
-Device pin side.
+This pin is a bridge to another circuit on the device pin direction.
+This pin binds with AcxPinQualifierBridgeA pin type.

 ### -field AcxPinQualifierBridgeDevice